I support purpose-oriented individuals, groups and organisations to thrive with Life

 Nina Nousianinan

-From body oriented support groups for the general community, movement explorations with the land, embodiment journey’s for women and through my one-to-one collaborative somatic therapy practice.
+From body oriented support groups for the general community, movement explorations with the land, embodiment journey’s for women, workplace wellbeing programmes, and through my one-to-one collaborative somatic therapy practice.

 This work validates the living wisdom of the body through empowering, collaborative somatic practice.
 My approach is co-creative and exploratory, responsive with the needs of each group or individual.